drforse/not-llama-fs/README.md

 - llava for local ollama models
 - claude-3-haiku-20240307 for claude
 - text model is used for groq (setting ignored, code here is not completely alright)
 - text model is used for openai (setting ignored, code here is not completely alright)

+`--move`: by default create_fs copies files to new locations, but it can be changed with move flag, which makes it move the files insteadof copying

+`--pdf-as-images`: by default producers translate pdf to text and analyze text unless there is no text found, but if pdf-as-images is specified than it analyzes it as images

 ## Differences from LlamaFS